rshin7/MultiTimeInMenuBar/README.md

 ## Known Limitations
-macOS will hide items in the menu bar if you run out of screen space.
-If you lose your clock, you can find it back by temporarily removing some items from your Control Center menu bar by going to Settings > Control Center and setting temporarily setting some items to "Don't Show in Menu Bar".
+1. macOS will hide items in the menu bar if you run out of screen space.
+If you lose your clock, you can find it back by temporarily removing some items from your Control Center menu bar by going to Settings > Control Center and temporarily setting some items to "Don't Show in Menu Bar".
 Then you can pick and choose what's important to you.

+2. There may be cities missing OR incorrect flags displayed for a city.
+Please feel free to submit a pull request to remedy this, or open an issue to which I'll get to when I can.

+3. Regarding flags, I am using whatever flag represents the state as defined by Wikipedia.
+Should there be a case where an incorrect flag is displayed, it is not intentional and I'll be happy to correct it.